 Brother Thomas and his wife, Sondra, are the parents of three sons, David, Mark, and Aaron, and have six grandchildren and two great grandchildren.
 They make their home on the beautiful Greers Ferry Lake in North Central Arkansas.

 Secretary / Ministerial Position

-Aubrey L. Jayroe is the Bishop of ConnectPoint Church in Forrest City, Arkansas.
-He is blessed with his wife, Donna, his son, Trent, daughter-in-law Heather, and grandchildren, Maggie and Ian.
+Aubrey L. Jayroe was the pastor of ConnectPoint Church in Forrest city for over 40 years.
+He is blessed with his wife, Donna, his son, Trent, Daughter-in-law, Heather, and grandchildren, Maggie and Ian.

 David K. Bernard

 General Superintendent / Ex Officio Member

 Thomas P. Harding has been with the United Pentecostal Church International for twenty-three years.
 Tom started with Home Missions in 1999 working on the quarterly publication, The North American Challenge.
 He later became the executive assistant to Jack Cunningham, general director of Home Missions.
 He continued in that position with Carlton L. Coon and then Don Hanscom, Director of Multicultural Ministries.
 Tom went to work in Global Missions and filled the role as Administrative Support Office Manager working for James G. Poitras.
 He is currently the executive assistant to Bruce A. Howell, general director of Global Missions.